Sengoku11/bridge-rpc/README.md

-# Ethereum to Mantle Bridge
+# Ethereum - Mantle Bridge
 This project provides a bridge between the Ethereum blockchain and the Mantle chain using the NestJS framework.
 It offers a robust and efficient solution for multi-stage liquidity transfers, leveraging the convenience of RPC to ensure atomic separation of commands.